3LexW/VBA-Match-Speed-Test/README.md

 # VBA-Match-Speed-Test
 ## Test Goal
-Using Match and Index function, we would like to test which of the following has the fastest running speed Since the test is under , the test might updated in other environment.
+Using Match and Index function, we would like to test which of the following has the fastest running speed.
+The test might updated in other environment.

 ## Test Process
 Using the following Excel file